HAKSOAT/haksoat.github.io/_posts/2026-02-11-lessons-from-my-father.md

 When I was much younger, in a bid to cultivate a culture of documenting in me, my father would get me a folder.
 He would encourage me to do my record-keeping in it.
 For certain documents, he made photocopies, giving me some and keeping some himself.

 After his passing, when helping to clear his room, I had a lot of "oh"s and "ah"s at the amount of documenting he did.
-Record-keeping is a habit I still need to improve on, as it does not come "naturally" to me yet.
+Record-keeping is a habit I still need to improve on, as it does not come naturally to me yet.
 I have enjoyed its dividends.
 It always feels good when I try to remember something that happened a while ago and I am able to reference some document and keep things moving.

 ![A work colleague was surprised that I could still find throwaway code a long time after.](https://res.cloudinary.com/haks/image/upload/v1770833551/HAKSOAT_Blog/lessons-from-my-father/colleague_documentation.png){: .align-center}
 A work colleague was surprised that I could still find throwaway code a long time after.